Modern Slavery Statement 2017/2018

-Modern day slavery and human trafficking is a worldwide issue, the abolishment of slavery and trafficking is a global priority.
-Cartridge Save is committed to reducing the risk of slavery within its supply chain.
+Cartridge Save recognises that modern day slavery and human trafficking are a worldwide issue and that the abolishment of slavery and trafficking is a global priority.
+Cartridge Save is committed to reducing the risk of slavery and human trafficking within its supply chain.

-The purpose of this statement is to highlight the steps that Cartridge Save has taken to ensure that slavery and human trafficking isn't present in its operations or supply chain.
-The information in this statement relates to the financial year of Cartridge Save ending 31st December 2016.
+The purpose of this statement is to highlight the steps that Cartridge Save has taken in 2017 and set goals for 2018, to reduce the risk that slavery and human trafficking is present in Cartridge Saves operations or supply chain.

 Cartridge Save is an online printer supplies retailer, selling printer consumables to businesses and home users throughout the UK.
 We provide reliable product quality, excellent value for money and high customer services levels to all our consumers.
 Cartridge Save is registered and operated in Stockport, UK.

 Cartridge Save ensures that all our employees have a safe work environment which is free from discrimination, including: gender, race, religious, sexual orientation, disability, national origin and age.
 In conjunction with this, we comply with all UK legislation, including UK labour laws.

 Key purchasing staff have completed training in modern slavery provided by the chartered institute of purchasing.
 This training covers methods of detection, applicable legislation and risk factors involved in slavery and human trafficking.
 Company wide training has also been offered through the internal company newsletter.
 This training highlighted what modern slavery is, Cartridge Saves policy on it and what procedures each employee should take if evidence of slavery is found in the workplace or supply chain.